Healthy Generations

 Stanford School of Medicine Health Equity Ambassador,

-community health worker, rural farmworker health expert, community organizer, grant writer, intergenerational poverty expert, diversity and inclusion educator.
-Tessa assists non-profit organizations in grant writing, capacity building, and strategic planning.
 Health Equity Ambassadors are key community leaders, patient advocates, or representatives of community-based organizations working to improve health equity in under-resourced communities.
-As a Health Equity Ambassador she is trained to build academic-community relationships, matching Stanford researchers with community partners vested in addressing target community needs to effect translational research endeavors that will address health equity disparities.
+As a Health Equity Ambassador, she is trained to build academic-community relationships, matching Stanford researchers with community partners vested in addressing target community needs to effect translational research endeavors that will address health equity disparities.

-Tessa directs all nonprofit endeavors of Cultural Wisdom, which seeks to impact community health in the areas experiencing the greatest disparities in the U.S., specifically rural farmworker health.
-One of those long-term projects includes The Pine Ridge Reservation outreach through Nebraska Minority Resource Center to create economic, spiritual, health equity, and education services.
+Tessa has volunteered on The Pine Ridge Reservation for community outreach through Nebraska Minority Resource Center to create economic, spiritual, health equity, and education services.
 She has taught a Sweetgrass, Sage & Cedar Business Development program to include culinary arts, planting, harvesting, preparing sacred herbs/woods, preserving medicine foods such as choke cherries as a source of economic development and preservation of cultural traditions.
-Tessa has implemented Promotores De Salud programs (Promoters of Health Teams) to assist the community in accessing healthcare throughout the United States, particularly in the Central Valley of California.

 Alexander Dansie